-'Arbitrage' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Arbitrage' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Arbitrage refers to the practice of taking advantage of the price imbalances sometimes arising in two or even more markets.
 People who work in foreign money exchange run their whole businesses on this model.
 As an example, they look for tourists who require a rapid exchange of their cash for the local currency.
 Tourists agree to accept this local money for a lower amount than the actual market rate, and the money changer gets to keep the spread created by the higher rate that he charges them for the local currency.
 This spread that the different rates create becomes his profit.

 Many different scenarios allow for investors or businessmen to become involved in the arbitrage practice.
 Sometimes, one market is not aware of the existence of the second market, or it simply can not access it.
 Arbitrageurs, persons who avail themselves of arbitrage, are also able to benefit from the different liquidities present in various markets.

 Arbitrage is typically employed to discuss opportunities with investments and money rather than price imbalances for goods.
 Because of arbitrageurs operating in various markets whenever they spot opportunities, the prices found in the higher market will commonly drop while the prices in the lower market will usually rise so that they meet somewhere around the middle of the price difference.
 The phrase efficiency of the market then deals with the rate of speed at which these differing prices converge towards each other.